 Each evaluation report is reviewed and assessed by a team of independent external consultants from the company DeftEdge Corporation (formerly AIMS), with extensive experience in conducting evaluations and meta-evaluations for international organizations.

-The consultants use an Evaluation Quality Assessment Template that aligns with UNODC and United Nations Evaluation Group (UNEG) norms and standards for evaluations.
+The consultants use an Evaluation Quality Assessment Template (since 2022, separate templates are used for Independent Project Evaluations and Strategic and In-depth Evaluations) that align with UNODC and United Nations Evaluation Group (UNEG) norms and standards for evaluations.

 Click on the below links to access the published Reports and the 2-page Summaries.